 The worst enemy of any model is dust and depending how you choose to display your model will influence how dusty it gets.
 Obviously just leaving it on a shelf is the worst scenario, but even in cabinets, dust can enter and eventually build up on your model.

 When your model does get dusty, please don’t simply wipe it with a duster or spray it with furniture polish, both will damage the finish of your model.
-For a hands-off approach use compressed air to blow away dust, or if you prefer a way that is kinder to the environment, use a blower brush as used to clean camera lenses.
+For a hands-off approach use compressed air to blow away dust, or if you prefer a way that is kinder to the environment, use a dust blower as used to clean camera lenses.
 For tight areas such as between wheel spokes or interiors, soft artist brushes are the ideal tool to use.

-Once you have removed the dust, remove any fingerprints and restore the gleam by using a microfibre lens cleaning cloth.
+Once you have removed the dust, remove any fingerprints and restore the gleam by using a microfibre cleaning cloth.

 PLEASE NOTE: Diecast Model Centre will not be held liable for any damage or injury howsoever caused from following this guide.